 In this document

-Welcome to the Android technical documentation section of the site.
-Here you can find technical information useful to people and organizations who are looking to modify, contribute to, or port the Android software.
+Welcome to the Android core technologies section of the site.
+Here you can find information on common features useful to people and organizations who are looking to modify, contribute to, or port the Android software.
 This is "under the hood" information intended for engineers.

 Android devices can connect to hardware accessories, such as audio docks, keyboards and custom hardware, through USB or Bluetooth.
 This document describes the Android Open Accessory protocol for accessory hardware builders.

-The Dalvik Virtual Machine is the heart of Android.
-It's a fast, just-in-time compiled, optimized bytecode virtual machine.
-Android applications are compiled to Dalvik bytecode and run on the Dalvik VM.
-This section includes detailed information such as the Dalvik bytecode format specification, design information on the VM itself, and so on.
+The Android runtime (ART) is the heart of Android.
+It's a fast, ahead-of-time compiled runtime with modern garbage collection designed to scale.
+Android applications are compiled to Dalvik bytecode and run with ART.
+This section includes detailed information such as the Dalvik Executable format specification, and design information on the runtime itself.

 Android's data usage features allow users to understand and control how their device uses network data.
 This document is designed for systems integrators and mobile operators, to help explain technical details they should be aware of when porting Android to specific devices.